 King Power Stadium

 The King Power Stadium was built in 2002 to replace Filbert Street, where Leicester City had played football for over a hundred years.
-In England, new stadiums shot up at that time because of the Taylor Report and Leicester could not be left behind.
-Unfortunately, many of those stadiums lack a bit of originality in the design, including here.
-The stadium is fully equipped and nicely decorated in the blue club colours on the inside, but otherwise it is a fairly standard stadium where you are quite far from the pitch by English standards.
+In England, new stadiums were rising up at that time because of the Taylor Report and Leicester could not be left behind.
+Unfortunately, many of those stadiums lack a bit of originality in the design.
+The stadium is fully equipped and nicely decorated in the blue club colours on the inside, but other than that, it is a fairly standard stadium where you are quite far from the pitch by English standards.

 An absolute plus is that the club continued to play in the same area when it moved from away Filbert Street: The King Power Stadium is located on Filbert Way, barely 200 meters from the ground where the old stadium once stood.
-For Leicester fans, it may not have the charm of its old home, but the league title won here will forever remain sacred ground.
+For Leicester fans, it may not have the charm of its old home, but because of the league title, this place will forever remain sacred ground.

 Vichais Srivaddhanaprabha Memorial Garden